Golden Angwantibo, Arctocebus aureus

 These solitary creatures are nocturnal, active during nighttime hours.
 Excellent night vision—thanks to an adaptation known as the tapetum lucidum, a thin membrane situated behind the eye’s retina that reflects light, colloquially referred to as “eye shine”—allows these prosimians to easily navigate in the darkness.
 (You might share your home with another creature who possesses this adaptation.
 That “glow” you see in your cat’s eyes as she walks stealthily through your dark backyard or living room?
 Eye shine.
 Cats, like prosimians, are endowed with night vision that is superior to that of us humans.)

 Mostly arboreal, golden angwantibos spend the bulk of their time in trees.
 The dense underbrush and lower layers of the forest provide them with a level of safety, particularly during daylight hours while they curl up to sleep, hidden within tangles of liana vines from predators.
 (Mothers sleep with their infants; otherwise, golden angwantibos sleep solo.)
 Rarely do they climb higher than 49 ft (15 m) and are most often found perching on small branches no more than 16.4 ft (5 m) from the forest floor.
 Their tree height preference is strategic: at lower levels of the forest, they encounter less meal competition from birds (who are also insectivorous), and they find more insects to eat.
 Lower levels are also better shielded from nature’s elements.
 Their choice of branches to travel upon is about sensibility and physical capability.
 Golden angwantibos’ narrow hands and feet simply cannot grip large vertical branches.
-So, while traveling, these prosimians choose thin branches, less than 2.4 in (6 cm) in diameter, as they advance through dense and continuous vegetative walkways quadrupedally, carefully placing one hand over the other.
+So, while traveling, these prosimians choose thin branches, less than 2.4 in (6 cm) in diameter, as they advance through dense and continuous vegetative walkways quadrupedally (on all fours), carefully placing one hand over the other.
 Characteristic of primates within the Lorisidae family, golden angwantibos are languid in their movements.
 They are not leapers.

 Foraging behavior is similar to that of their Calabar cousins.
 With their long, narrow muzzles pointed downward, led by a strong sense of smell, these prosimians are quiet and stealthy when hunting insect prey—but react with incredible swiftness and dexterity when reaching out with their strong hands to capture unaware creatures.